Lambada (song): Plagiarism controversy and lawsuit

-On 30 August 1989, French newspaper Le Monde disclosed that Chico de Oliveira was actually a pseudonym for Olivier Lamotte d'Incamps (aka Olivier Lorsac).
-Then, Los Kjarkas denounced the plagiarism, and spoke to Spanish newspaper El País about the situation.
-Meanwhile, Márcia Ferreira appeared in the Brazilian TV program Domingão do Faustão, where she said that Kaoma was simply a copy of Márcia Ferreira.
+On 30 August 1989, French newspaper Le Monde disclosed that the composer listed in the credits of the single and album and registered at SACEM (the French music rights society), Chico de Oliveira, was actually a pseudonym for Olivier Lamotte d'Incamps (aka Olivier Lorsac).

+After that disclosure, Los Kjarkas accused Kaoma of plagiarism, and spoke to Spanish newspaper El País about the situation.
+Meanwhile, Márcia Ferreira appeared in multiple Brazilian programs and spoke about the situation, including in the TV program Domingão do Faustão, where she said that Kaoma was simply a copy of Márcia Ferreira, and then she proceeded to perform her 1986 version live at the show.

-Kaoma's release of the song resulted in successful lawsuits for plagiarism, the first being in 1990 by Los Kjarkas, against Kaoma's producer Jean-Claude Bonaventure, and the second in 1991, where a French court ruled that co-writers Márcia Ferreira and José Ari were the authors of the Portuguese version, despite Kaoma making some changes to the lyrics.
+The unauthorized cover by Kaoma resulted in successful lawsuits for plagiarism, the first being in 1990 by Los Kjarkas, against Kaoma's producer Jean-Claude Bonaventure, and the second in 1991, where a French court ruled that co-writers Márcia Ferreira and José Ari were the authors of the Portuguese version, despite Kaoma making some changes to the lyrics.
 Lorsac and Georgakarakos admitted they had heard a "remarkably similar" song in Porto Seguro, and this was recognized by the French court to be Márcia Ferreira's 1986 version.
 Márcia Ferreira won the suit she filed in Paris, France, on 7 March 1991.
 The musicians of the band Kaoma were not to blame for the case.
 Kaoma's musicians were only employees of the French producers.
+Lorsac was reprimanded by SACEM for his actions.

 Nowadays, the song is credited to the Hermosa brothers (as authors), Alberto Maraví (the one who made the arrangement on the Cuarteto Continental cover, which was later copied by other artists), Márcia Ferreira and José Ari.